 Q. What form will the assignments for assessment be in?

-A. Each Advanced course is assessed with one assignment of around 2,000 words.
-This differs from the Intermediate Certificate (unlike Intermediate courses, for Advanced courses there is no assessment of forum exercises or participation in chat sessions).
-Assessments are graded, so that you know how well you have done.
+A. Each Advanced course is assessed with one end of course assignment of around 2,000 words.
+This differs from the Intermediate Certificate, where there was also assessment of forum exercises and participation in chat sessions.
 You should allow time at the end of each course to work on assignments, deadlines are typically two weeks after the course ends.

 Q. Do I need to be able to visit archives in England and Wales throughout the programme?